-Another method for connecting to the NexPath Telephony Server is to use the RJ11-to-50-pin cable described in "Adding RJ11-to-50-pin adapter cables" on page 10 in conjunction with a 25-pair mini patchpanel.
+Another method for connecting to the NexPath Telephony Server is to use the RJ11-to-50-pin cable described in "Using RJ11-to-50-pin adapter cables (recommended)" on page 11 in conjunction with a 25-pair mini patch-panel.
 A picture of the 25-pair mini patch panel is shown below.